Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Introduction

-Observational mass biases arising from the symmetry assumption are already well documented \citep[see e.g.,][]{rasia12}.
-Due to the dependence of the X-ray emissivity on the squared gas density and on the steep slope of gas density, the cluster morphology derived from X-rays appears typically more spherical, than it would be if derived from other observables \citep[combining different observational probes is thus necessary to constrain the cluster shape e.g,][]{Morandi10, morandi12, Limousin13, sereno18}.
-A dedicated analysis of the effect of the assumed symmetry on the results obtained from hydrostatic equilibrium can be found in \citet[][]{chiu12}.
-We also note that due to the squared gas density dependence in the X-ray observations, the presence of substructures causes the total hydrostatic mass (HE mass) derived from X-rays to be underestimated \citep[see e.g.,][]{ettori13}.
-Regarding the GL measurements, the cluster masses estimated using the spherical symmetry assumption are over-estimated or under-estimated depending of the orientation of the principal axis of their matter distribution with respect to the line-of-sight \citep[][]{meneghetti10,osato18,lee18}.
+In the context of upcoming cosmological studies, taking into account the three-dimensional cluster shapes and their influence \ch{on the reconstruction of cluster quantities} is going to play a critical role \citep[e.g.][]{Limousin13}.
+Observational mass biases arising from the symmetry assumption are already well documented \citep[see e.g.][]{rasia12}.
+Due to the dependence of the X-ray emissivity on the squared gas density and on the steep slope of gas density, the cluster morphology derived from X-rays appears typically more spherical than it would be if derived from other observables \citep[combining different observational probes is necessary to constrain the cluster shape e.g,][]{Morandi10, morandi12, Limousin13, sereno18}. \ch{In addition, the presence of substructures may lead to underestimation of the total hydrostatic mass (HE mass) derived from X-rays \citep[e.g.][]{ettori13}.} A dedicated analysis of the effect of the assumed symmetry on the results obtained from hydrostatic equilibrium can be found in \citet[][]{chiu12}.
+Regarding gravitational lensing measurements, cluster masses derived under the assumption of spherical symmetry may be over- or underestimated depending on the orientation of the principal axis of \ch{the lens mass} distribution with respect to the line-of-sight \citep[][]{meneghetti10,osato18,lee18}.